EDMdesigner/EDMdesigner-API-Doc/README.md

 	<script>
 		initEDMdesignerPlugin("TestUser", function(edmDesignerApi) {
 			edmDesignerApi.getDefaultTemplates(function(result) {
-			//the result is an array, containing the default projects, provided by EDMdesigner }, onErrorCB);
+			//the result is an array, containing your default projects }, onErrorCB);
 		});